World traveler Charlie Grosso is currently speeding across one third of the planet in her chariot: a red 2005 Dacia Logan that she bought in Romania.

 While in Baku, Azerbaijan, Charlie stepped out from behind the wheel to speak with us about learning how to drive stick, searching out world food markets, and what inspired her to join this epic event.

-I moved from LA to New York in 2010.
+When you’re not racing around the world, where are you usually based?I moved from LA to New York in 2010.
 I do some advertising photography, but primarily I’m a freelance brand consultant and executive director for an art gallery.

-I’m usually a down-and-dirty backpacker with minimal gear.
+What is your own personal approach to travel?I’m usually a down-and-dirty backpacker with minimal gear.
 I also like to anchor my trip in a project, and I’ve been working on my photo documentary “Wok the Dog.”
 It’s a project about food markets around the world that’s given me a focus to the places I visit.

-We started July 17th, Klenova, about an hour outside of Prague.
+And when did you start the Mongol Rally?We started July 17th, Klenova, about an hour outside of Prague.
 You can go whichever way you’d like to go to reach Mongolia, and you can go your own speed.
 It’s an unsupported rally, so that means when they say goodbye, you are completely on your own.
 And crazily enough, we are using Google maps to navigate so far.

-Before I started driving, I was very much into the adventure end of it and finding the edge of where my limits are and going beyond.
+What inspired you to join this adventure?Before I started driving, I was very much into the adventure end of it and finding the edge of where my limits are and going beyond.
 Once the driving started, there have been days when I get into the car and ask myself: “why am I doing this again?”
 But somewhere along the way, I became really confident that we will make it.
 Now that I have that sense of confidence, I began thinking about how this car is a gift for the Mongolian children (it’ll be auctioned off at the end of the rally).
 It gave new meaning to the journey.

-This trip has become multi-purpose: there’s the glory of it, and the charity, but I’m also trying to shoot as much as I can for “Wok the Dog.”
+Have you been to any interesting food markets on this trip so far?This trip has become multi-purpose: there’s the glory of it, and the charity, but I’m also trying to shoot as much as I can for “Wok the Dog.”
 I’m hoping the markets will get better the farther east we go.
 Even though my documentary is called “Wok the Dog,” I have yet to try dog meat.
 My travel mates won’t have it.

-I would say, team dynamics.
+What has been the biggest challenge in the rally so far?I would say, team dynamics.
 You are in a highly stressful situation with someone you don’t always know.
 I met my teammate, Pamela MacNaughtan, on Twitter!

-One surprising thing is that we are two women traveling alone, and the locals have been extraordinary.
+What has been surprising about your journey?One surprising thing is that we are two women traveling alone, and the locals have been extraordinary.
 I think it has worked in our favor.